donalBolustrom99/GraphTheoryProject/README.md

 Step 6) Type in the CMD cd GraphTheoryProject
 Step 7) Type in the CMD Jupyter notebook

 This will start you session and run a server off the CMD previously opened
+Session are run on http://localhost:8888/tree but the window should open automatically after server is running.

+# What is this for?

+This Repository was created as a project for my third year of collage, the task was to tackle some of the problems we see in the world of computing and to practice our researching skills.
+In the repository there are two jupyter notebooks which describe contents suchs as the Graph Iomorphism Problem and the componets of it and a discussion about Heap Sort and its components.
+Within the notebook HTML is used as the decribing factors and Python is used to run some basic code.
+The contents of the books contain information gathered from our Lecturer at the time and information from the internet.
+References are availible at the end of both notebooks.